-The LIHEAP statute provides for two types of program funding: regular and contingency grants.
+The LIHEAP statute provides for two types of program funding: block grant funds - also referred to as regular funds - and contingency grants.
 Regular funds are allotted to states according to methods prescribed by the LIHEAP statute as amended by the Human Services Reauthorization Act of 1984 (P.L.
 98-558).
-The allotment methods operate so that the way in which funds are allocated to states depends on the amount of funds appropriated by Congress.
-For FY2006, Congress twice appropriated regular LIHEAP funds.
-First, Congress appropriated \$2.0 billion in P.L.
-109-149, which was reduced to \$1.98 billion after application of a 1% across-the-board rescission in the Department of Defense Appropriations Act (P.L.
-109-148).
-Congress then appropriated an additional \$500 million in regular funds in P.L.
-109-204, enacted on March 20, 2006.
+The allotment methods operate so that the way in which funds are allocated to states

-&lt;sup>1 For additional information on LIHEAP, see CRS Report RL31865, The Low-Income Home Energy Assistance Program (LIHEAP): Program and Funding, by Libby Perl.
+1 For additional information on LIHEAP, see CRS Report RL31865, The Low-Income Home Energy Assistance Program (LIHEAP): Program and Funding, by Libby Perl.

-&lt;sup>2 Crisis assistance may include immediate funds to prevent utilities from being cut-off in a household.
+2 Crisis assistance may include immediate funds to prevent utilities from being disconnected in a household.